 Why is there a passage leading up to the ‘Sanctuary’ from the far end of the water course?

 Why was the ‘Sanctuary’ laboriously closed off with brickwork and the tunnels filled with soil?

 These and many other questions will be explored as we meet the features.

 Where was Doc Paget right and where was he wrong?
 We are now able to make some judgements, based on better information and more detailed research.
-Doc Paget’s work, using only the dim battery torches available in his day, and film cameras with expensive single use flashbulbs.
+Doc Paget worked using only the dim battery torches available in his day, and film cameras with expensive film and single-use flashbulbs.